silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/03_Windows.md

+---
+title: Windows
+summary: How to install Silverstripe CMS on a Windows environment
+icon: windows
+---
 # Windows with WAMPServer 2.5+

 An easy and reliable approach to getting SilverStripe running on Windows is to use Apache, which can be conveniently